radioActivePiyush/Efficient-CMOS-Bandgap-Reference-Circuit/README.md

 # Conclusion

 Different ways to improve the efficiency of conventional BGR circuit in terms of total power consumption and area consumption is sucessfully demonstrated.
 Case 3 circuit performs overall best in terms of area and power but Case 4 circuit is also an attractive option if PSRR at the cost of slight increase in area and power.

+# Challanges and Possible improvements

+**Challanges**

+ - Setting correct operating point for all mosfets is dufficult.<br>
+ - Balancing of CTAT and PTAT voltages with correct values of R1 and R2 is challanging and time consuming.<br>

+**Possible improvements**

+ - Case 4 circuit can be extended to sub 1v supply voltage not discussed here.
+ - research on different types of startup circuits and their effect on perfomance can also be done <br>

 # Author:
 -  Piyush Verma, M-tech, Thapar Institute of Engeneering and Technology, Punjab